aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 4. Recruiters' Dashboard: Create a dedicated dashboard for recruiters where they can search for students based on specific criteria, view profiles, and access placement prediction results.

-5. Placement Prediction Model Integration: Train a machine learning model using historical placement data and relevant attributes.
+5. Placement Prediction Model Integration:Train a machine learning model using historical placement data and relevant attributes.
 Integrate the model with the website to generate placement predictions based on student profiles.

 6. Visualization and Reporting: Design visualizations and reports to present the prediction outcomes in a clear and understandable format.
 Utilize charts, graphs, or rankings to highlight key factors influencing placement chances.